adiexpress/orionmk1/README.md

 <img width="854" height="1016" alt="image" src="https://github.com/user-attachments/assets/ce237db5-87cc-4074-b1c3-2b4fe1189ede" />

+Take one set of the ptfe tubing and attach it to the claw finger where the hole is made, and take the other set and tie a knot to once they both go through all the middle segments.
+At the bottom, connect the tubing from the fingers and connect it to the winch on the MG90S servo and take the other three and connect it to the MG996R servo winches (through the center hole of the servo hub) This is the tensioning that will control the arm.

 Once you attach that to the rest of the parts (from the last segment of the arm, using the same technique with the spacers to attach the rod end bearing as before), you can run the wires from the FSR sensors down into the E-Hub and make sure your wiring matches this diagram, using cable tie mounts as needed.
 <img width="1567" height="880" alt="image" src="https://github.com/user-attachments/assets/7d83656e-8657-4869-96ca-78d6bcf3d311" />